apache/cassandra-java-driver/CONTRIBUTING.md

 The driver never does the kind of processing that the stream API is intended for; the only large collections we manipulate are result sets, and these get passed on to the client directly.

+### Never assume a specific format for `toString()`

+Only use `toString()` for debug logs or exception messages, and always assume that its format is unspecified and can change at any time.

+If you need a specific string representation for a class, make it a dedicated method with a documented format, for example `toCqlLiteral`.
+Otherwise it's too easy to lose track of the intended usage and break things: for example, someone modifies your `toString()` method to make their logs prettier, but unintentionally breaks the script export feature that expected it to produce CQL literals.

+`toString()` can delegate to `toCqlLiteral()` if that is appropriate for logs.

 ## Coding style -- test code